 When planting an aquarium one has to take into account many factors to successfully plan your planting arrangement.
 First of all, you'll want to use a substrate that is not too large or too small a grain size.
 Plants must be able to move through it with their roots, but have sufficient support to either spread runners or take root and grow upward as stem plants do.
-Generally speaking this would be 3-5 millimeters or .12 to .20 inches in size.
+Generally speaking, this would be 3 to 5 millimeters or .12 to .20 inches in size.

-You'll also want to have adequate space for growth, especially with plants such as Swords and Cryptocornes and Aponogetons.
-I recommend three to four inches in depth, and if possible more depth in the back sloping to the front.
-You can use any number of the excellent substrate products on the market (another subject) or you can obtain actual gravel called Red Flint.
-It comes in multiple sizes and should be seeded with Laterite, an iron rich substrate additive that aids in plant growth by feeding the roots.
+You'll also want to have adequate space for growth, especially with plants such as Swords, Cryptocornes, and Aponogetons.
+Aim for 3 to 4 inches in depth, and if possible more depth in the back sloping to the front.
+You can use any number of the excellent substrate products on the market or you can obtain actual gravel called Red Flint.
+It comes in multiple sizes and should be seeded with Laterite, an iron-rich substrate additive that aids in plant growth by feeding the roots.

 The longest lasting way to add Laterite to the gravel substrate is to lay a thin layer of gravel down, then a layer of Laterite, and then the remaining gravel.
 You can then add the water slowly pouring the water onto a clean plate, so as not to disturb the substrate.
 This will minimize the cloudiness from the iron-laden Laterite in the substrate.

 Stem plants are usually planted in their own random patterned group using five to eight stems.
-When the stem plant finally grows to the top of your aquarium, it will have rooted (and if your lucky or good, produced flowers) and sent out white roots in some species, from the nodes all the way up the plant.
+When the stem plant finally grows to the top of your aquarium, it will have rooted (and if you're lucky, produced flowers) and sent out white roots in some species, from the nodes all the way up the plant.

 When breeding many species, live aquarium plants are essential surfaces for the deposit and fertilization of eggs.
 Live aquarium plants have natural infusoria and other essential algae clinging to them or growing from them that feed the newborn fry of many species.